 The Lab of Linda C. Giudice, MD, PhD, MSc

-Human endometrium is a steroid hormone responsive tissue that receives an embryo or regenerates in non-conception cycles.
+Human endometrium is a steroid hormone responsive tissue in which embryo implantation occurs, or in non-conception cycles is shed and regenerated.
 It is also a mucosal tissue providing immune surveillance and protection against infectious agents ascending to the upper reproductive tract and systemically.
-Abnormalities of the endometrium can result in abnormal bleeding, poor regenerative capacity, endometriosis, implantation disorders (infertility, miscarriage, pre-eclampsia, intrauterine fetal growth restriction), infection, polyps, hyperplasia, and cancer.
-Our laboratory has extensively investigated the roles of steroid hormones, IGFs, and Wnt family members in endometrial cellular proliferation and differentiation.
-We have also pursued gene discovery in normal endometrium across the menstrual cycle, in the disorder of endometriosis, recurrent miscarriage, in women with HIV, and in women using the contraceptive gel, nonoxynyl-9.
-These studies have resulted in identification of basic biologic processes within the tissue in response to steroid hormones normally and in several disease states and therapies, signaling pathways, and molecular markers of disease and potential therapeutic targets.
+Abnormalities of the endometrium can result in abnormal bleeding, poor regenerative capacity, endometriosis, infertility, implantation disorders (miscarriage, pre-eclampsia, intrauterine fetal growth restriction, pre-term birth), infection, polyps, hyperplasia, and cancer.

+We use whole tissue and in vitro models of human endometrial primary cells to investigate the roles of steroid hormones, IGFs, WNT family members, and epigenetics in endometrial cellular proliferation and differentiation.
+We have also pursued gene discovery in normal endometrium across the menstrual cycle, in the disorder of endometriosis, in women with HIV, and in women using the contraceptive steroids, contraceptive gels and excipients.
+These studies have resulted in identification of basic biologic processes within the tissue in response to steroid hormones normally and in several disease states and therapies, signaling pathways, and biomarkers of disease and novel therapeutic targets.

 We are pursuing a metagenomics approach to defining bacterial flora in human vagina under different steroid hormone conditions and in the setting of preterm delivery.
 Furthermore, we are investigating the role of the endometrium as a portal of entry for male-to-female HIV-1 transmission.
 We also participate in an NIH clinical trial group on therapies and prevention of sexually transmitted infections in women.

 Immune Activation, Inflammation and the Endometrium